elotroalex/chiens/_texts/translation.md

 - {:.sp} The Governor.

 - {:.pr.i} Silence, gentlemen.
 Sadly, this is not all.
 While the rebellion consumes the province in fire and screams and Voudou, you ignore the voice of wisdom here in the city.
-We attacked the slaves who remained faithful.
-We attacked the free men of color.
-Several of them have already been massacred.
+We're attacking the slaves who remained faithful.
+We're attacking the free men of color.
+Many of them have been massacred.

 ---